jundalisay/spblist/content/en/research/ancient/jewish/old-testament/exodus/chapter-32.md

 <sup>20</sup> He took the calf which they had made, and burnt it in the fire, and ground it to powder, and strawed it on the water, and made the children of Israel drink of it.

-<sup>21</sup> Moses said to Aaron:

 {{< l a="Moses" >}}
-What did these people do to you, that you have led them into so great a sin?
+<sup>21</sup> [To Aaron] What did these people do to you, that you have led them into so great a sin?
 {{< /l >}}

 {{< r a="Aaron" >}}